RavenousLegs

 Shikhara with flowers on Dal Lake, Kashmir

-The Mr. Wonderful Flower Man was sweet enough to come to me and gift me a flower from his bunch.
-I was the only outsider there who wasn't participating in the barter.
-He perhaps didn't want me feel left out.
+The Mr. Wonderful Flower Man was so kind to come over and give me a flower from his bunch.
+I was the only one who wasn’t participating in the barter, and he probably didn’t want me to feel left out.

 Floating lotus gardens on Dal Lake, Kashmir